 - Stage 3 – is the referral of your client’s case to the Parliamentary and Health Service Ombudsman for a full independent investigation.
 Depending on this outcome there may be further stages involved.

-The appeal can be time-consuming and complicated and it may be in the person’s interests to seek professional advice.
+The appeal process can be time-consuming and complicated and it may be in the person’s interests to seek independent information and advice.

 Local authority funding

 Finding out whether your clients qualify for local authority funding is a two-stage process.